Ernek/song_recommender/README.md

 # song_recommender
-This is a song recommender system employing machine learning.
-The model is capable of determining similarities between a chosen song (or set of songs) and songs from a music library which enables the automatic generation of music playlists.
+This is a song recommender system employing k means and fuzzy clustering.
+We created an application that the user can choose out of 5 songs which song to find recommendations for.
+The application uses the k means algorithm.
+We employ both the k means and fuzzy clustering algorithm to cluster songs together.
+To recommend songs we find which cluster the song is apart of and find alike songs within that cluster.
+The fuzzy clustering allows a song to be a part of multiple clusters.